InteractionDesignFoundation/handbook/guides/expectations.md

 # Expectations from Developers

-We are a small team of senior developers and the IDF does not employ junior or medium level developers.
+We are a small team of senior developers, and the IDF does not employ junior or medium level developers.
 That's why this list only includes our expectations for senior developers.

 # Senior developer